finos/legend/docs/concepts/data-modelling-concepts.md

 title: Data Modelling Concepts
 sidebar_label: Data Modelling Concepts
 ---
-## Data Model
-After you set up your Alloy Studio project, you can leverage Alloy Studio's various development tools to create data models.

-# Elements of a data model
+# Elements of a Data Model
-[TODO: add content]

-## Define a data model hierarchy
-[TODO: add content]
+Use data models to describe your data and data relationships.

 ## Classes

-[TODO: add content]
+Classes define a business concept.

 ## Properties

-[TODO: add content]
+Properties are components of classes that define the attributes of a business concept.
+Properties can be both primitives (like strings or integers) or other properties.
+Use properties in a class to define attributes of the business concept.

 ## Derived properties

-[TODO: add content]
+Derived properties use functions to operate on other attributes in the data model.

 ## Tagged values
-[TODO: add content]

-## Class: add a description or tagged value
-[TODO: add content]

-## Property: add a description or tagged value
-[TODO: add content]
+Tagged values allow you to add context to your data model.
+Tagged values can be added at the class level and at the property level.

 ## Stereotypes

-[TODO: add content]
+Stereotypes allow you to extend metadata information about a model.

+## Enumeration

+A model attribute that has a finite list of values can be defined with an enumeration.

 ## Constraints

 A data model has built-in governance features, called _data quality controls_.
 You create data quality controls every time you define a model.
 Constraints are governance tools added on top of quality controls.
+Use constraints to define a validation or condition on the model that's expected to be met.

 Quality controls can be used to monitor all sorts of data qualities, such as:
 - **Type**: ensures that the data is in the form of a string, integer, date, or other data type.